johnjago/nomoreads.org/content/about.md

 disableComments = true
 +++

-We believe the web is a tool for sharing knowledge and bringing people together, not as a place where users are profiled for targeted ads.
-We think that there are better ways of monetizing apps, services, and websites than through advertisements.
+The web is a tool for sharing knowledge and bringing people together, not as a place where users are profiled for targeted ads.
+There are better ways of monetizing apps, services, and websites than through advertisements.

-The internet should be a place to share and acquire knowledge, to communicate and socialize, not a marketplace where users get targeted and profiled for marketing purposes.

 ## The Problem